aurimasmb/carbonoffsets/README.md

 # carbonoffsets
 How to offset your carbon emmissions.

+Key Questions Fulbrighters Will Have:

+1. Are carbon offsets even a good idea?

+2. If so, which ones should I buy?

 ## Introduction

 [CORE - Are Carbon offsets a scam?](http://www.co2offsetresearch.org/consumer/GoodorBad.html) - Great article addressing key arguments for and against offsetting.